 The appellant/plaintiff in the case is Toyota which is an automobile manufacturer based in Japan.
 Toyota has gained worldwide recognition and goodwill over the past several years.
-In India also Toyota has registered its trademark under different names of “Toyota” “Toyota Innova” “Toyota Devise” etc. In 1997, Toyota launched first commercial Hybrid car “Prius” in Japan and got trademarks in U.S., U.K. over the period of time and eventually in jurisdictions all over the globe.
+In India also Toyota has registered its trademark under different names of “Toyota” “Toyota Innova” “Toyota Devise” etc. In 1997, Toyota launched first commercial Hybrid car “Prius” in Japan and got trademarks in the U.S., U.K. over the period of time and eventually in jurisdictions all over the globe.
 In India specifically, Toyota registered “Prius” in 2009.

 Now the respondent/defendant is a manufacturer of automobile spare parts in India.
 It got itself registered in the year 2002 under the Trademark “Prius”.
 Long before the car “Prius” made rounds in the country.

-The plaintiff filed a Civil Suit in the Delhi High Court for the grant of permanent injunction on the defendant for infringement of trademark, passing off and damages.
-The learned trial judge granted ex-parte ad-interim injunction on the defendants for the use of “Prius” as their trademark.
+The plaintiff filed a Civil Suit in the Delhi High Court for the grant of a permanent injunction on the defendant for infringement of trademark, passing off and damages.
+The learned trial judge granted an ex-parte ad-interim injunction on the defendants for the use of “Prius” as their trademark.
 The order was later vacated on an application filed by the defendant.
-The plaintiff then filed an appeal before the Division bench of the High Court.
-The division bench permitted the use of trademark for the defendant but laid down four conditions which were;
+The plaintiff then filed an appeal before the Division Bench of the High Court.
+The division bench permitted the use of the trademark for the defendant but laid down four conditions which were;

 They were restricted from using the trademark except for the purpose of identification of the spare parts.

 They were to make sure that the words “Toyota” and “Innova” were not written in the same font as that of the plaintiff.

 They would have to replace “Genuine Accessories” with “Genuine Accessories Auto Industries Ltd.”

 They also have to make sure that the trademark in dispute is used only for item identification.